larrytheliquid/scotrubyconf/1-intro.md

 an alternative representation of GoodDay that directly expresses the relationship between the two types

-we get toDay "for free" & don't really need it
+we get toDay "for free"

 !SLIDE
     goodDaysAreGood : {day : Day} →